 Ravensbourne continually monitors cyber threats, actively promoting IT security awareness to staff and students.
-The University appointed a Cyber Security Manager in September 2020, has established a cyber security improvement programme to rapidly develop its organisational capability and is currently implementing an information system to autonomously monitor and control system events, to identify suspicious activity and protect its digital world.
+The University has a dedicated Cyber Security Officer, has established a cyber security improvement programme to rapidly develop its organisational capability and has implemented an information system to autonomously monitor and control system events, to identify suspicious activity and protect its digital world.